benjymous/annotations/sandman/sandman.41.md

   Rhodocanakis?
 Rhodo- is a combinational form meaning "rose".
 Note the contrast between Naxos's weather and the next scene.

-### 2: _Rain in the Doorway_
+## 2: _Rain in the Doorway_

-**Source**: _Rain in The Doorway_ is a book by Thorne Smith, which is described as:
+- **Rain in The Doorway** is a book by Thorne Smith, which is described as:

   > a really funny (in more than one sense) fantasy novel from 1933.
 It begins with a man standing in the doorway of a department store to escape a torrential downpour.
 Rain dripping down his nose, he feels depressed and dissatisfied... and the doorway behind him opens, a hand reaches out to grab him and he's drawn through into another universe.
 It seems much like ours, except that people take things much less seriously... as with all Thorne Smith books (he's best known for _Topper_) there is much drunkenness and nudity and silly dialog.

 ### Page 6